 Library/Caches directory, especially if those files can be easily re-created or obtained in another way.

-For information on which directories are backed up, and for information about iCloud document storage, see iOS App Programming Guide.
+For information on which directories are backed up, and for information about iCloud document storage, see App Programming Guide for iOS.

 Automatic Reference Counting